 We might naively use this as evidence that less prestigious hospitals actually offer better care.
 However, another possible interpretation is that the toughest cases go to the most prestigious hospitals and, despite the higher standard of care, they end up with a higher mortality rate.

-But who goes to more prestigious hospitals?
+But who goes to more prestigious hospitals for Affordable Health Insurance MD?
 In general it is the people who can afford to pay the higher costs of healthcare.
 Those people are likely to be wealthier than those who go to less affluent hospitals, and thus likely to have better health in general.

 That leads to two possibilities: first, the only wealthy people who end up in hospital are REALLY sick because minor illness has been caught and treated at the GP level; or, secondly, people in expensive hospitals are likely to be less sick than those at cheaper hospitals.
 I’d be interested to know which way the selection bias usually runs.
 Without that knowledge it’s impossible to interpret the inital data and tell which hospitals are a better bet.